 BMW begins its trend within the new model integration rules in IMSA only.
 In 2023, the team of Bobby Rahal, David Letterman and Mike Lanigan will have two full-season cars in the GTP series with the new M Hybrid V8, with the same engine used a few years ago in the DTM cars.
-The following year, they will ‘attack’, as stated in the opening of the post, at the WEC and Le Mans.
+The following year, they will ‘attack’, as said in the opening of the post, in the WEC and Le Mans.

-Will Acura speak for itself?
+Will Acura continue to speak for itself?
 It seems…

-Example: Codename not yet revealed
+Example: The codename has not yet been revealed

 Engine: Cadillac V8 DOHC 5.5 liter + Bosch/Williams/XTrac hybrid systems

-Example: Codename not yet revealed
+Example: The codename has not yet been revealed

 Engine: Ferrari (power plant not specified) + Hybrid systems